SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 ```

 In the code above,
-one branch of the `if` statement has a string value
+one branch of the `if` expression has a string value
 and the other branch has a `nil` value.
 The `nil` value could be used as a value for any optional type,
-so you have to explicitly write that `freezeWarning` is an optional string.
+so you have to explicitly write that `freezeWarning` is an optional string,
+as described in <doc:TheBasics#Type-Annotations>.

 An alternate way to provide this type information
 is to provide an explicit type for `nil`,
 instead of providing an explicit type for `freezeWarning`: